Seasonal Deer Food Sources & Mineral Schedule

 Best Mineral Supplement/Attractant for Winter

-By mid-December whitetails start to use minerals again and will gradually build up their use through March.
-They're needed to help recover from the rut, lessen effects from winter stress and scarce vegetation, and provide additional support for pregnant does.
+After the hunting season, many hunters pull the plug on their supplemental feeding programs.
+However, this is when deer are hitting food sources hard in an effort to put weight back on post-rut.
+By mid-December whitetails also start using minerals again and will gradually build up their use through March.
+Minerals are needed to help recover from the rut, lessen effects from winter stress and scarce vegetation, and provide additional support for pregnant does.
 Learn more here about winter mineral supplementation.

 By knowing what dear eat, when, and what phase of life they experience by season, you can better know what your herd needs.
 Following our Redmond Hunt nutrition and mineral attractant schedule below will help you know what food plots to plant and how to best utilize your site to keep your herd healthy year-round.
 Click the button below to shop Redmond supplements now!